 What would happen to your business if your computer died or your office burned down?
 Keep copies of everything (both digital and paper) in a separate location.
 Many entrepreneurs are moving to cloud-based digital storage, which allows remote access and top-of-the-line security without the need to buy a lot of expensive hardware and software.

-You may not require much in the way of a bookkeeping system when you’re starting out, but you will as your business expands.
+You may not require much in the way of a bookkeeping system when you’re starting, but you will as your business expands.
 Choose software that can scale up with additional capabilities as necessary — and save yourself having to make major changes later.

 Since you’re not working for an employer who takes payroll taxes out of every paycheck, you’re responsible for making your own periodic income tax payments.
 Estimated taxes are divided up into four payments, one due every quarter.
 This is easier on the wallet than making one huge payment in April when you file your tax return (however, you can make one annual payment if you’re willing to pay a small penalty).